ExpressionEngine/ExpressionEngine-User-Guide/source/installation/upgrade_from_2.x.rst

    files and directories  *except* ``english`` from :file:`system/expressionengine/language/` to :file:`system/user/language/`.

+4. If you have the forum module installed, copy the directory :file:`themes/forum_themes/` to :file:`themes/user/forum_themes/`.

+5. If you have the wiki module installed, copy the directory :file:`themes/wiki_themes/` to :file:`themes/user/wiki_themes/`.

 .. note:: If you have changed the paths for ``templates`` and/or ``third_party`` using :doc:`/general/system_configuration_overrides`, you can safely ignore the following steps.

-4. If you save templates as files, copy all files and directories from :file:`system/expressionengine/templates/` to :file:`system/user/templates/`.
+6. If you save templates as files, copy all files and directories from :file:`system/expressionengine/templates/` to :file:`system/user/templates/`.

-5. If you have any third-party add-ons, copy all files and directories from :file:`system/expressionengine/third_party/` to :file:`system/user/addons/`.
+7. If you have any third-party add-ons, copy all files and directories from :file:`system/expressionengine/third_party/` to :file:`system/user/addons/` and all files and directories from :file:`themes/third_party` to :file:`themes/user/`.

    .. note:: If any of your add-ons have updates, we recommend downloading them
      and putting them into the :file:`system/user/addons/` directory now.